bellebethcooper/pico/README.md

-# Micro: A tiny Micro.blog write-only client for Android
+# Pico: A tiny Micro.blog write-only client for Android

 This project is extremely early!
 I threw it together just so I'd have a way to post to Micro.blog from my Android phone.